 Kastelorizo - credits: Foxys Forest Manufacture/Shutterstock.com

-Kastelorizo is the easternmost island of the Dodecanese and is famous for its tranquil vibe.
+Kastelorizo is the easternmost island of the Dodecanese in the Aegean sea and is famous for its tranquil vibe.

 The name Kastelorizo’, which translates to ‘Red Fortress’, was given by the Knights of Saint Ioannis due to the characteristic red rocks on which the Castle of the island was built, inside of which you can admire the old churches of Agios Dimitrios and Agios Nikolaos.

-In Kastelorizo there are various interesting sights to visit such as the medieval Castle of the island and the Archaeological and Folklore Museum with rich exhibits of all time periods, from antiquity to modern times, but also from the tradition of the island.
+In Kastelorizo, there are various interesting sights to visit such as the medieval Castle and the Archaeological and Folklore Museum with rich exhibits of all time periods, from antiquity to modern times, but also from the tradition of the island.

 There is not much tourist traffic on the island and for that reason, there is limited accommodation.
 Due to the slow development of tourism, it still remains unchanged from modern trends, strongly maintaining its traditional style and offering the visitor an unforgettable vacation.

-On the island you can swim in the crystal clear beaches of Faro, Mandraki, Plakes but also in the clear blue waters of the Ble Spilia (Blue Cave), which you can reach by boat from the port and admire the wonderful stalactites and stalagmites inside.
-From Kastelorizo, it is also worth taking a short excursion to the nearby islands of Ro and Stroggili and getting to know their history.
+On Kastelorizo, you can swim in the crystal clear beaches of Faro, Mandraki, Plakes but also in the clear blue waters of the Ble Spilia (Blue Cave), which you can reach by boat from the port and admire the wonderful stalactites and stalagmites inside.
+From Kastelorizo, it is also worth taking a day trip to the nearby islands of Ro and Stroggili and getting to know their history.

 Kastelorizo is a true jewel of the Dodecanese, and it is waiting for you to enchant you!

 Symi island - credits: Lubos K/Shutterstock.com